Coverage in SADJ

 The show has dual attendance in that there is an active Military / Law Enforcement theme to the show and the first day is heavy in that group of attendees, but the second part is for hunting and outdoors.
 Many civilian attendees on day two and three.

 Most of the main hotels are downtown, fairly far from the show.
 Make sure to arrange your transportation carefully.
 Hotels are expensive, costing from $300 to $600 USD per night.
 Make your arrangements as far in advance as possible.

 None to speak of, but there are pickpockets in the common areas of the city, and drinking is a common thing all day while people walk down the streets.
 Avoid large crowds.
 There are a lot of scams set up for Americans and Europeans, so remember if something sounds too good to be true, it probably is.

 Ukrainians are generally helpful, but the demeanor can be a bit cold and seemingly unfriendly at first when meeting people.
 You have to work a bit to make it through to the friendlier people, and it is worth it.
-The Ukraine has a wonderful cuisine as well as beautiful countryside, and by nature the Ukrainians are in fact very friendly and like to share their culture.
+Ukraine has a wonderful cuisine as well as beautiful countryside, and by nature, the Ukrainians are in fact very friendly and like to share their culture.

 Tipping is appreciated but not usually expected, taxis are rounded up, Restaurants usually have a service charge on the bill but for good service go up 10%.
 Remember that the 5% tip on the bill won’t go to the servers.

 Very good, actually.
 There’s a nice restaurant line set up in the back corner that has quite a variety of cooked meats and meals, lots of salads, and of course, all the alcoholic beverages you could want.